-(2) Water Quality Management Basin 2: Lee Creek downstream from 420 feet msl elevation, Black Fork upstream from Cedar Creek, Sallisaw Creek upstream from U.S. Route 64.
+(2) Water Quality Management Basin 2: Lee Creek downstream from 420 feet msl elevation, Black Fork upstream from Cedar Creek, Sallisaw Creek upstream from U.S.

+Route 64.

 (3) Water Quality Management Basin 3: Pennington Creek, Guy Sandy Creek, Honey Creek, Crater Creek, Panther Creek, West Cache Creek upstream from Panther Creek.
-(4) Water Quality Management Basin 4: Little River from the Arkansas State line to Pine Creek Dam, Mountain Fork River downstream from the Broken Bow Dam, Lukfata Creek, Glover River, Cedar Creek above Glover River, Carter Creek, Pine Creek, West Fork of Glover River, Bluff Creek, East Fork of Glover River, Cedar Creek, Bluff Creek, East Fork, Cypress Creek, Little River upstream from and including the Pine Creek Reservoir, Pine Creek, Terrapin Creek, Houston Creek, Cloudy Creek, Jack Creek, Black Fork, Cedar Creek, Blue River upstream from State Hwy 48A bridge to State Hwy 7 bridge.
+(4) Water Quality Management Basin 4: Little River from the Arkansas State line to Pine Creek Dam, Mountain Fork River downstream from the Broken Bow Dam, Lukfata Creek, Glover River, Cedar Creek above Glover River, Carter Creek, Pine Creek, West Fork of Glover River, Bluff Creek, East Fork of Glover River, Cedar Creek, Carter Creek, Pine Creek, West Fork, Bluff Creek, East Fork, Cypress Creek, Little River upstream from and including the Pine Creek Reservoir, Pine Creek, Terrapin Creek, Houston Creek, Cloudy Creek, Jack Creek, Black Fork, Cedar Creek, Blue River upstream from State Hwy 48A bridge to State Hwy 7 bridge.

-(5) Water Quality Management Basin 7: North Canadian (Beaver) River upstream from Texas State line to New Mexico State line, Cimarron River upstream from the Colorado State line to the New Mexico State line.
+(5) Water Quality Management Basin 7: North Canadian (Beaver) River upstream from Texas State line to New Mexico State line, Cimarron River upstream from the Colorado

+State line to the New Mexico State line.

-Plans and Data: Plans typical for utility line activities are to be submitted with each request.
+Plans and Data: Plans typical for linear transportation crossings are to be submitted with each request.
 If additional information is desired, it may be obtained from Mr. Bryan Noblitt, U.S. Army Corps of Engineers, Tulsa District, ATTN: Regulatory Office, 1645 South 101st East Avenue, Tulsa, OK 74128-4609, or telephone 918-669-7400.

 Purpose and Need for GP: Nationwide Permit (NWP) General Condition 22 provides for the designation of CRW by the Corps.
 The Tulsa District CRW designation applies to all HQW and ORW specifically listed in the OWQS, OAC 785: Chapter 45, Appendix A; which also includes all waters located in the watersheds of ORW.
-General Condition 22 prohibits the use of specific NWPs, including NWP for Utility Line Activities, within CRW and adjacent wetlands.
-If a GP for utility line activities, as proposed herein, is not reauthorized, the regulated public would be required to obtain an individual permit for all those activities requiring a Section 404 permit.
-The Tulsa District issued four authorizations for utility line activities within CRW since the reauthorization of this GP in September 2009.
-There is no clear reason that only four GP12 permits were issued for this time frame.
-GP12 is designed to provide an expeditious review and authorization, where appropriate, for utility line activities with minimal environmental impacts.
-By reissuing GP12, the Corps believes that the proposed provisions and conditions address the environmental and water quality issues particular to CRW.
+General Condition 22 prohibits the use of specific NWPs, including NWP for Linear Transportation Activities, within CRW and adjacent wetlands.
+Without a GP for linear transportation activities as proposed herein, the regulated public is required to obtain an individual permit for those activities requiring a Section 404 permit.
+The Tulsa District has issued 38 authorizations for linear transportation activities within CRW since the reauthorization of this GP in September 2009.
+GP14 is designed to provide an expeditious review and authorization where appropriate for transportation crossing activities with minimal environmental impacts.
+By reissuing GP14, the Corps believes that the proposed provisions and conditions address the environmental and water quality issues particular to CRW.

-Environmental Considerations: The preliminary determination to reissue GP12 is not expected to affect listed endangered species or their critical habitat.
-A copy of this notice is being furnished to the U.S. Fish and Wildlife Service (USFWS) and appropriate State agencies.
-This notice constitutes a request to those agencies for information on whether any other listed or proposed-to-be-listed endangered or threatened species may be present in the areas which would be affected by GP12.
+Environmental Considerations: The preliminary determination to reissue GP14 is not expected to affect listed endangered species or their critical habitat.
+A copy of this notice is being furnished to the United States Fish and Wildlife Service (USFWS) and appropriate State agencies.
+This notice constitutes a request to those agencies for information on whether any other listed or proposed-to-be-listed endangered or threatened species may be present in the areas which would be affected by GP14.